Your monthly pledge: A lifeline for animals. START NOW!

 the exterior of a large white factory farm

 These mothers and their piglets will never experience the sun, fresh air, or socialization.
 They will be unable to exhibit natural behaviors in this unnatural environment.
-Many baby pigs will die without veterinary care, tossed haphazardly into the trash bin.
+Many pigs will die without veterinary care, tossed haphazardly into the trash bin.
 Some will be killed with hammers or thrown against walls.

 Weakened chicks who can’t survive the extreme conditions are thrown directly into the trash bins.
 Here, they are suffocated or crushed with clubs.